 Is it worth renovating a bathroom before selling in Canberra?

 A well-executed bathroom renovation typically returns $1.50–$2.50 for every $1 spent in a buoyant Canberra market.
-A mid-range $25,000 renovation can add $40,000–$60,000 to a home's selling price in most Canberra suburbs.
-Return depends on the renovation quality, suburb, and current market conditions - consult a local real estate agent and your builder before proceeding.
+A $40,000 mid-range Rentoule bathroom can add $60,000–$100,000 to a home's selling price in most established Canberra suburbs.
+Return depends on the renovation quality, suburb, and current market conditions, so consult a local real estate agent and your builder before proceeding.

 What are the most common bathroom renovation mistakes in Canberra?